2023 United Kingdom local elections: Impact of voter ID requirement

 ITV News reported that tellers had told them between 10 and 25% of voters in Oxfordshire were unable to cast their ballots due to the new measures.
 The chair of the Electoral Commission was quoted as saying that "It appears that the government has designed a system which denies the prospect of sensible and co-ordinated information collection and makes it almost impossible to judge the true impact of the introduction of voter ID".
 The Guardian reported that some transgender electors were not being allowed to vote because their identity documents did not match their new name as recorded on the electoral roll.
 Disabled and clinically vulnerable voters were also turned away due to a requirement to remove face masks.

 Results

+Great Britain

 The table below shows the results of these elections, along with the overall number of councillors in Great Britain for each party following the elections.